eastandwestwind/notes/_posts/2016-03-02-dataframe.md

 ---
-title: Create a data frame from scratch
+title: How to create a data frame from scratch
 ---

 Useful for testing purposes.